The Japanese Friend Exchange - Find friends, penpals, language exchange, or even romance

 A: No. It is almost backwards from English.
 Please see lesson 4 for more information.

-Q: Will you post sound files for pronounciation?
+Q: Will you post sound files for pronunciation?

 Q: How long does it take to become fluent in Japanese?

 A: Years.
-There is no secret to becoming instantly fluent and these lessons are just the basics.
+There is no secret to becoming instantly fluent and the public lessons are just the basics (more advanced lessons are available in our Members Area).
 Just think how long it took you to master whatever language you speak as your native language.
 Japanese is a very simple language compared to English but learning a foreign language is always difficult.

 Q: Is Japanese easier than English?